practicalli/spacemacs/docs/clojure-repl/jack-in-to-repl.md

 ### Adding aliases

-Aliases can be used from the project `deps.edn` file or the user `deps.edn` file, e.g [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn)
+Aliases can be used from the project or the user `deps.edn` file, e.g [:fontawesome-solid-book-open: Practicalli CLI Config](https://practical.li/clojure/clojure-cli/practicalli-config/)

 `:extra-paths` and `:extra-deps` configuration in aliases is used by the Cider jack-in command line.